 $Session = New-PSSession -ConfigurationName Microsoft.Exchange… [Keep reading] “Office 365 – PowerShell Setup”

 So you’re using Federated Identities with SharePoint Online…

 You may have noticed that every 1-2 days you have to re-authenticate to SharePoint Online.
 This is the result of an Office 365 security feature that defines a 10 hour SharePoint cookie expiration.
 This authentication behavior is different to BPOS SharePoint Online, where users would be prompted to authenticate one time only.
 If you have come from BPOS, this change in SharePoint authentication behavior is probably undesirable.
-If you were excited about a transparent ‘single sign-on’ experience with AD FS 2.0… [Keep reading] “Office 365 Smart Links”
+If you were excited about a transparent ‘single sign-on’ experience with AD FS 2.0 and Office 365, you might even be a little disappointed.… [Keep reading] “Office 365 Smart Links”

 AD FS 2.0 Update Rollup 1 allows a single ADFS farm to support multiple top level domains for Office 365 federated authentication.
 Unfortunately, the default claim rules generated with RU1 do not support multiple top levels domains with subdomains.